SAP/openui5-docs/docs/Object_Page_Layout_2e61ab6.md

-Blocks Content Arranged in Columns with Section and Subsection Titles Displayed on Top<a name="loio2e61ab6c68a2480eb666c1927a707658__fig_c2l_fcr_ncb"/>
+<a name="loio2e61ab6c68a2480eb666c1927a707658__fig_c2l_fcr_ncb"/>Blocks Content Arranged in Columns with Section and Subsection Titles Displayed on Top

  ![](loio80c15831d2f14649ab7e56f24b17a5b9_HiRes.png "Blocks Content Arranged in Columns with Section and Subsection Titles
 					Displayed on Top")